[1.9-1.16] Custom Recipes and Crafting (CraftEnhance)

 And also, Donations are really appreciated!
 I've put alot of my spare time into developing this opensource plugin.
-So if you want, donate to support this project and keep seeing updates.
+So maybe consider buying me a nice cup of coffee! :)

 CraftEnhance is the first plugin that allows crafting with all custom items.
 It's very unique.
 Try and see how awesome it is!
 It's compatible with basically every bukkit or spigot version.